nperez0111/Tutorials/svg/README.md

 #SVG tutorial for absolute beginners

 ##For who is this tutorial?
-For people who have never seen a line of code in their life but would like to see a simple langauge used to draw stuff and have the possibility of learning animations.
+For people who have never seen a line of code in their life but would like to see a simple language used to draw stuff and have the possibility of learning animations.

 ## SVG is:
  - Scalable Vector Graphics